Because the Mountain Knows

 That I will see how life is made of many polarities:

-that Uncertainty is an Opportunity
+that Uncertainty is an Opportunity,

 that the timeless can take shape in a finite moment.